-Fire Safety training and education is a joint venture between Humboldt Bay Fire Department and College of the Redwoods Eureka Campus.
+Fire Safety training and education is a joint venture between the Humboldt Bay Fire Department and the College of the Redwoods Eureka Campus.
 Training sessions dealing with college dorm fire safety are conducted at the beginning of each semester to the Residential Assistants of the college dorms.
-Brochures are passed out to students covering fire safety (Get out and Stay Alive) from the FEMA program for college campus and student fire safety.
+Brochures are passed out to students covering fire safety (Get out and Stay Alive) from the FEMA program for the college campus and student fire safety.
 Del Norte County Fire responds and assists in training and education for the Del Norte Campus.

-Fire Loa
+Fire Log

-The College of the Redwoods Police Department and the Residential Life staff maintain a fire log that records any fire that occurred in an on-campus student housing facility and includes information such as the nature, date, time and general location of each fire.
-Any entry to the log is required to be made within two business days of the receipt of the information.
-The fire log for the most recent 60-day period remains open for public inspection during normal business hours.
-Any portion of the log older than 60 days will be available within two business days after receipt of a request for public inspection.
+The College of the Redwoods Public Safety Department and the Residential Life staff maintain a fire log that records any fire that occurred in an on-campus student housing facility and includes information such as the nature, date, time, and general location of each fire.
+Any entry to the log is required to be made within two business days of receiving the information.
+The fire log for the most recent 60-day period remains open for public inspection during regular business hours.
+Any portion of the log older than 60 days will be available within two business days after receiving a request for public inspection.